taimur1511/devops-learning-/overthewire/bandit/level-12-13/README.md

 ## Solution

-First I viewed the contents of data.txt using the `cat` command and it showed the above.
+First I viewed the contents of data.txt using the `cat` command and it showed the below.

 <img width="1256" height="1404" alt="image" src="https://github.com/user-attachments/assets/30c11444-0c82-4c7c-8a4e-46e5e99fae27" />